noaione/yuusha-shoukan-ln/sources/v08/chapter3.md

 (I’ll have some fruit sticks as a souvenir too.)

 Why did you just say that now?!
 You know that I went shopping for souvenirs yesterday, right?!
-Why didn’t you just tell me that yesterday!!?!
+Why didn’t you just tell me that yesterday?!

 (I dunno?)